Skip to main content

 What Science Says

-Lepidolite is a potassium lithium aluminum fluorosilicate hydroxide mica mineral — K(Li,Al)3(Si,Al)4O10(F,OH)2.
+Lepidolite is a potassium lithium aluminum fluorosilicate hydroxide mica, formula K(Li,Al)3(Si,Al)4O10(F,OH)2.

 • It is one of the most lithium-rich minerals on Earth, typically containing 3-5% lithium oxide by weight.

-• The element lithium was first discovered in 1817 by Johan August Arfwedson during analysis of Lepidolite from the island of Uto, Sweden.
+• The element lithium was first discovered in 1817 by Johan August Arfwedson while he was analyzing Lepidolite from the island of Uto, Sweden.

-• While Lepidolite's metaphysical association with emotional balance has an interesting parallel to lithium's psychiatric use in mood stabilization, there is no scientific mechanism by which lithium in a mica crystal could influence human neurochemistry through skin contact.
+• The parallel between Lepidolite's metaphysical reputation for emotional balance and lithium's psychiatric use in mood stabilization is genuinely interesting, but there is no known mechanism by which lithium locked inside a mica crystal structure could influence human neurochemistry through skin contact.

 Which Chakras Does Lepidolite Connect To?